top of page

 The ASC (Autism Spectrum Condition) Hub is a local authority maintained provision within Kelvin Hall School, which supports pupils with an EHCP (Education and Health Care Plan) related to an Autistic Spectrum Diagnosis, in accessing mainstream school.

 The Hub is an annex of the main building with its own entrance, direct access to the main school and the dining hall; it is also separate from the main school.
-The Hub has two small classrooms, each with a quiet study room attached and a separate outside area.
-There is also a sensory room with giant bean bags, mood lighting, a chalk wall and optional music via an iPad.
-There will be a maximum of 8 pupils in a class (15 total within the Hub).
+The Hub has two small classrooms, each with a study room attached and there is an outside area.
+There is a sensory room with giant bean bags, mood lighting, a chalk wall and optional music.
+There are 15 pupils in the Hub, in year groups of 4 to 7 pupils.

 ASC Hub Admissions

-For the purpose of admissions, the ASC Hub at Kelvin Hall School is a local authority maintained provision.
-All admissions are handled by the Local Authority after formal consultation with the Headteacher at Kelvin Hall School.
+The ASC Resource Base (Hub) at Kelvin Hall School is a Local Authority Maintained Provision.
+This means that admissions are managed by the Local Authority after formal consultation with the Headteacher at Kelvin Hall School.
+Pupils applying for a place at Kelvin Hall (main school) do not have access to the Hub.

 If you would like further information or would like to request a place in the ASC Hub at Kelvin Hall School, then please contact: